celery/celery/docs/getting-started/next-steps.rst

 backend that suits every application, so to choose one you need to consider the drawbacks of each individual backend.
 For many tasks keeping the return value isn't even very useful, so it's a sensible default to have.
-Also note that result backends aren't used for monitoring tasks and workers, for that Celery uses dedicated event messages (see :ref:`guide-monitoring`).
+Also note that result backends aren't used for monitoring tasks and workers: for that Celery uses dedicated event messages (see :ref:`guide-monitoring`).

 If you have a result backend configured you can retrieve the return